midtown-ai/glossary/glossary/a.md

  See also [A], [Batch Normalization], [Exploding Gradient Problem], [Gradient Descent Algorithm], [Loss Function]

+# Activation Layer

+ Activation layers are an important component in [convolutional neural networks (CNNs)][CNNs].
+Here's an explanation of what they are and why they are used:

+ The purpose of activation layers in a CNN is to introduce nonlinearity.
+Most of the layers in a CNN perform linear operations - for example, convolution layers apply a dot product between the input and a filter, and pooling layers downsample using an algorithm like max or average.

+ These linear operations alone don't allow the CNN to learn complex patterns.
+Without nonlinearity, no matter how many layers you stack, the output would still be a linear function of the input.

+ Activation layers apply a nonlinear function to the output from the previous layer.
+This allows the CNN to learn and model complex nonlinear relationships between the inputs and outputs.

+ Some common [activation functions] used are:
+  * ReLU (Rectified Linear Unit): ReLU applies the function f(x) = max(0, x).
+It thresholds all negative values to 0.
+  * Leaky ReLU: A variant of ReLU that gives a small negative slope (e.g. 0.01) to negative values rather than thresholding at 0.
+  * Tanh: Applies the hyperbolic tangent function to squash values between -1 and 1.
+  * Sigmoid: Applies the logistic sigmoid function to squash values between 0 and 1.

+ In practice, ReLU is by far the most common activation function used in CNNs.
+The nonlinearity it provides enables CNNs to learn very complex features and patterns in image and video data.

+ The key takeaway is that activation layers introduce nonlinearity which allows CNNs to learn and model complex relationships between inputs and outputs.
+Choosing the right activation function is important for enabling efficient training and generalization.

+ See also [A], ...

 # Activation Step

  Last step in an [artificial neuron] before an output is generated.